vuongducphuong/documentation/content/applications/general/export_import_data.rst

 ==================

 The **ID** (External ID) is an unique identifier for the line item.
-Feel free to use the one of your previous software to ease the transition to Odoo.
+Feel free to use the one of your previous software to ease the transition to Leansoft.

 Setting an ID is not mandatory when importing but it helps in many cases: